Rafiere/Rafiere/README.md

   - Other Languages: SQL and Shell Script

-  - Other Tools: Linux, Git, Docker, Kubernetes, Firebase, Prometheus and Grafana
+  - Other Tools: Markdown, Linux, Git, Docker, Kubernetes, Firebase, Prometheus and Grafana

   - IDEs: IntelliJ IDEA, WebStorm, DataGrip and VSCode